Looking for home care costs in your area?

 - personal care: qualified care assistants provide support with washing, dressing, dining and socialising

-Live-in home care can start from around £650 per week.
+Live-in home care (when a trained carer lives in the home of the person needing care) can start from around £650 per week.
 For more complex needs, that charge could reach approximately £1,600 per week.

 But what if you require 24/7 care at home?
 Round-the-clock care can easily exceed £150,000 per year, on average.
 If that’s the case, you may decide that residential care is more cost-effective.

 That being the case, you may still be able to pay less for a live-in carer.
 Some introductory agencies, who connect you with self-employed carers, can cost significantly less.

 Are you comparing the cost of care at home in England with the cost of a care home?
 We can help — click here to learn more about care home fees in England.

 Local authority funding for care in your own home

 When thinking about paying for care at home, you should check if you qualify for funding.
 This starts by arranging a care needs assessment through your local authority.
 The assessment evaluates your daily support requirements.
 It’s designed to reveal whether your needs can be accommodated at home.

 Don’t forget: you must do the assessment prior to agreeing any at-home care contracts.
 If you don’t, and proceed to arrange care, you may lose out on local authority funding.